Apple App Intents

 - Tap the Plus icon at the top right to create a new shortcut.

-as the text. - Tap the large plus to add another action, search for "Home Assistant" and select "Call Service".
+- Tap Add Action, search for "Home Assistant" and select "Perform action".

-. - Tap the arrow next at the end of the "Call Service with data" line and in the "Server" field select the Home Assistant server you wish to perform the action on.
+- Tap "Server" and select the Home Assistant server you wish to perform the action on.

 The final shortcut should look similar to this: